Healthdirect Free Australian health advice you can count on.

 • dressing pads cover and pack bleeding wounds

-• non-adherent dressings cover wounds and burns
+• non-stick dressings cover wounds and burns

-• shock blankets help manage body temperature
+• shock blankets help control body temperature

-• triangular bandages can be used as a sling to immobilise injured limbs, or as a pad to control bleeding or protect injuries
+• triangular bandages can be used: as a sling to immobilise injured limbs, or as a pad to control bleeding or protect injuries

 • sterile saline tubes or sachets are used to flush debris from eyes and clean minor cuts and grazes